annkamsk/polishlyrics/metro_bluswis.md

 And wishful thinking\
 Stops me from sinking in chaos and dread

-Call me once again!\
+Call me once again!
-Give me a cause that I can fight for\
+Days blend together, nothing changes\
-I'll take whatever you prepare\
+I take whatever they provide\
-Give me a wrong I can do right for\
+Once I was also going places\
-Show me any sense\
+Now I stay inside

 Struggle, I need a struggle\
 Danger to double\